 - Use adequate contrast between the text colour and the background colour.

 - Avoid small text size – below 11 points, the text becomes practically illegible on a mobile screen and may cause eye strain.

 Improve UX for mobile devices today!

 Offering users a “nice” or “good enough” interface will not win them over and meet their expectations.
 You need to make sure that their entire experience and every interaction with your mobile solution is flawless, hassle-free and relevant.
 Therefore, choosing the right user experience design agency is crucial to the development of your unique digital products.

 Here, we have collected some good practices that may improve your mobile UX design.
 However, remember that this process is far more complex, and every digital solution needs a custom approach.

 Want to build your mobile application or improve the existing one?
-Our design teams will create stunning user-centred solutions.
+Choose the best mobile app development company that will create stunning user-centred solutions.